ianlcurtis/migration-test-harness/database/PROMPT_1_TEST_CASE_DESIGN.md

 ### Step 2: Identify Database Dependencies

 Map ALL dependencies that affect the stored procedure:

+#### Pre-Configured Data (from database_setup.sql):
+If a `database_setup.sql` file is provided, analyze it to identify:
+- **Lookup Tables Pre-Populated**: List tables and record counts (e.g., Manager table with IDs 1-5)
+- **Reference Data Available**: Status codes, categories, types that already exist
+- **Pre-Existing IDs**: Specific IDs that are available for use in tests (e.g., Manager IDs: 101, 102, 103)
+- **Field Value Constraints**: Values that must be used from pre-configured data (e.g., must use existing manager_id values, not create new ones)

+**IMPORTANT**: Test data setup must NOT re-insert these pre-configured rows.
+Tests should reference existing IDs/values from `database_setup.sql`.

 #### Direct Dependencies:
 - **Tables Accessed**: List tables with operation type (SELECT/INSERT/UPDATE/DELETE)